Mind Over Matter: Why You Should Hire Psychologists for Your Team

 Published on March 7th, 2023

 Happy people go over and above for you.
 Healthy ones enjoy taking up challenges.
 A happy and healthy workforce can accomplish great things for you.
-Physical and mental health are equally important, however it’s not always easy to know if a person is mentally alright.
+Physical and mental health are equally important, however, it's not always easy to know if a person is mentally alright.
 Just like how someone with an ailing physical condition cannot sit still and work, a mentally disturbed individual cannot contribute meaningfully.

-Since less people are vocal about needing mental health aid, or admit about the struggles they have been battling alone, organizations assume them to be indifferent, or have a bad attitude, or worse, lay off them.
-Did you know that in a recent study, out of 80% of the workforce having mental health issues, 39% didn’t admit it, or seek professional help out of fear of societal judgment?
+Since fewer people are vocal about needing mental health aid, or admit about the struggles they have been battling alone, organizations assume them to be indifferent, or have a bad attitude, or worse, lay off them.
+Did you know that in a recent study, out of 80% of the workforce having mental health issues, 39% didn't admit it, or seek professional help out of fear of societal judgment?